 Of course, perhaps gluten isn’t a thing.

 Only about one percent of us have celiac disease, that’s the real thing that causes the gluten problem.
-Though it seems that more than one out of one hundred people are complaining about gluten, typical, people love to self-diagnose themselves.
-Look at it like this, if you’ve been eating gluten for your entire, and all of a sudden, you have an allergy, well, you probably don’t have one at all.
+Though it seems more like fifty out of one hundred people complain about gluten; typical, people love to self-diagnose themselves.
+Look at it like this, if you’ve been eating gluten for your entire life, and all of a sudden, you have an allergy, well, you probably don’t have one at all.

 Claiming to have gluten problems can cause other problems, wasting money is one of them.
 The gluten-free version of anything is going to be as far from free as you can get –– they will always be expensive, very expensive.
 You’re not getting anything healthier for your money, either.
 The Journal of Human Nutrition and Dietetics commented on a study from the United Kingdom, which made the point that gluten-free doesn’t necessarily mean healthier.